samrickman/aethelreds-adventure/README.md

 Go to: https://samrickman.github.io/aethelred/

 Note: This is a terminal in a virtual machine.
 It might take about thirty seconds to load the first time you play it.
-Downloading and running locally is easier.
+Downloading and running locally is easier if you wish to play regularly (...).

 If it does not start automatically (even after some text appears), click the green Play button in the bottom-right hand corner.